parleh-mate/singapore-parliament-speeches-dbt/docs/columns/speech_text.md

 {% docs speech_text %}

-Contains the actual content of the speech delivered in Parliament.
+Contains the raw content of the speech delivered in Parliament.

 {% enddocs %}